Footsteps (novel): Synopsis

 The novel, like the tetralogy, is based on the life of Indonesian journalist Tirto Adhi Soerjo (1880–1918).
 This novel – the third installment of the tetralogy – covers the period 1901 to 1912 and is set on the island of Java, Dutch East Indies (today Indonesia).
 The protagonist, also the narrator, is Minke (a fictionalization of Tirto).
-Minke leaves Surabaya, where he studied in a prestigious high school, to go Betawi (or Batavia), the capital of Dutch East Indies, to continue his education.
+Minke leaves Surabaya, where he studied in a prestigious high school, to go to Betawi (or Batavia), the capital of Dutch East Indies, to continue his education.
 There he attends the STOVIA, a school for native doctors, the only avenue for higher education available to the natives in the Dutch East Indies.
 He continues to encounter racist colonial policies; for example, he is not allowed to wear European dress, but instead must wear indigenous dress.
 While studying there he meets Mei, a Chinese activist who is working on forming an organization for the Chinese in the Indies.
 They marry but she soon dies of malaria.

 After Mei's death, Minke continues to be drawn to politics and forms a grassroots political organization for the Indies natives.
 The organization is called Sarekat Dagang Islam (Islamic Traders' Union), which later becomes Sarekat Islam (Islamic Union); in real life this organization is credited as the first native grassroots organization in the Indies.
 Minke's writings, which are critical of the Dutch authorities, and his poor grades lead to his expulsion from the medical school.
 He then realizes that his passion does not lie in medicine, and becomes a journalist.
 He founds first a magazine and then the first newspaper to be owned and operated by natives.
 As writer and editor, he tries to instill political and social knowledge to his fellow Indies subjects.
 He also meets and marries an exiled princess, whom he loves and finds happiness with.
 Later he also met an Indo man named Jacques Pangemanann who asked Minke to publish his script titled 'Njai Dasima'.

-After his young colleagues at the newspaper publish a highly critical editorial against the Governor-General, the newspaper is banned and Minke is arrested for accusation of tax evasion.
+After his young colleagues at the newspaper publish a highly critical editorial against the governor-general, the newspaper is banned and Minke is arrested for accusation of tax evasion.
 The novel ends as he is led into exile outside Java and is forced to leave his wife.
-The storyline will continue in the fourth installment of the tetralogy, House of Glass.